 As a result, you’ll be more successful at delivering attractive, relevant offers, messages, or surveys to the right customers at the right time.

 It all begins with collecting comprehensive customer data analytics.

 Types of Customer Analytics

-As mentioned above, Footfall Metrics can be collected whether customers log into your WiFi access point or not.
-They include metrics such as average daily traffic, daily first-time visitors, dwell times, visit times and more.
+For example, they include metrics such as average daily traffic, daily first-time visitors, dwell times, visit times, and more.

-All of these metrics can be viewed by any date span, and can be compared between two locations or groups of locations.
+Users view these metrics by any date span.
+Or, they can be compared between two locations or groups of locations.

 Using Customer Analytics For Business Growth